 The current Pandemic health emergency has caused significant disruption in the global and U.S. economies and financial markets.
 On March 11, 2020, the World Health Organization formally declared the COVID-19 outbreak to be a pandemic.
-The spread of COVID-19 caused illness, quarantines, cancellation of events and travel, business and school shutdowns, reduction in business activity, widespread unemployment, supply chain interruptions, and overall economic and financial market instability.
-The U.S. currently has the most reported COVID-19 cases in the world, and all 50 states and the District of Columbia have reported cases of infected individuals.
-All U.S. states, including California and Texas, where we generated more than one-half of our gross written premiums for the three months ended March 31, 2020, have declared states of emergency.
+The spread of COVID-19 has caused illness, quarantines, cancellation of events and travel, business and school shutdowns, reduction in business activity, widespread unemployment, supply chain interruptions, and overall economic and financial market instability.
+There continue to be significant reported cases of infected individuals throughout the United States.
+All U.S. states, including California and Texas, where we generated more than one-half of our gross written premiums for the six months ended June 30, 2020, have declared states of emergency.
 Impacts to our business could be widespread and material impacts may result, including but not limited to, the following:

-- employees contracting COVID-19; - · reductions in our operating effectiveness as our employees work from home; - · unavailability of key personnel necessary to conduct our business activities;
+- employees contracting COVID-19; - reductions in our operating effectiveness as our employees work from home;

-- unprecedented volatility in financial markets that could materially affect our investment portfolio valuations and returns; - government mandates and/or legislative changes, including premium grace periods and presumed Pandemic compensability for all or certain insured groups; - · increases in frequency and/or severity of compensable claims; - increased credit risk; - business disruption to independent insurance agents and brokers and/or our partners that market and sell our insurance products; and - business disruptions to third parties that we outsource certain business functions to and whose technology upon which we rely.
+- unavailability of key personnel necessary to conduct our business activities; - unprecedented volatility in financial markets that could materially affect our investment portfolio valuations and returns; - government mandates and/or legislative changes, including premium grace periods and presumed Pandemic compensability for all or certain insured groups; - increases in frequency and/or severity of compensable claims; - increased credit risk; - business disruption to independent insurance agents and brokers and/or our partners that market and sell our insurance products; and - business disruptions to third parties that we outsource certain business functions to and whose technology upon which we rely.

 We are taking precautions to protect the safety and well-being of our employees while providing uninterrupted service to our policyholders and claimants.
 However, no assurance can be given that these actions will be sufficient, nor can we predict the level of disruption that will occur to our employees' ability to continue to provide customer support and service as they work from home.
-Furthermore, should the Pandemic and its related macro-economic risks continue for an extended period of time, demand for our insurance products would be negatively impacted and the level and severity of our compensable claims could increase, each of which could result in a material adverse effect on our results of operations and financial condition.
+Furthermore, should the Pandemic and its related macro-economic risks continue for an extended period of time, demand for our insurance products could be negatively impacted and the level and severity of our compensable claims could increase, each of which could result in a material adverse effect on our results of operations and financial condition.